Numerical Solution of Nonlinear Periodic Optimal Control Problems Using a Fourier Integral Pseudospectral Method: Introduction

-For periodic problems with smooth solutions, the series expansion and function classes that have proven to be the most successful by far are Fourier series expansions and Fourier interpolant functions for many reasons including, but not limited to: (i) both classes converge exponentially fast with increasing expansion terms faster than any polynomial rates; cf. \cite{gottlieb1977numerical,Fornberg1978373,Adams1986Slab, Fornberg1996practical,Canuto1988}, (ii) the periodicity conditions are satisfied automatically when the solution is represented by any of the two classes without additional constraints, (iii) the coefficients of differentiated/integrated Fourier expansions/spectral interpolants are easily obtained; cf. \cite{Fornberg1996practical}, (iv) the conversion between Fourier coefficients and the function values at the collocation/interpolation nodes is very fast through the FFT algorithm, (v) For large expansion terms, the derivative of Fourier interpolants can be efficiently computed using the FFT in just $O(N \log_2 N)$ operations, where $N$ is the number of terms of Fourier approximation; cf. \cite{kopriva2009}, (vi) the Fourier differentiation matrix for the first derivative is skew-symmetric, which ensures stability of discretization for evolutionary, linear PDEs with time-varying coefficients; cf. \cite{Hairer2016751}, (vii) although the Fourier integration matrix (FIM) is a dense matrix, its first row is a zero row and the remaining rows form ``a row-wise element-twins matrix'' in the sense that each element in each row has exactly one twin element in the same row allowing for faster computations; cf. \cite{elgindy2019high}.
+Several methods were presented in the literature to solve periodic OC problems.
+The maximum principle was perhaps the standard approach to solve periodic OC problems in the 1970s and 1980s; cf. \cite{partain1971line,kowler1972optimal,matsubara1973periodic,noldus1974comments, getz1979optimal,bittanti1986optimal,colonius1986global,rink1988optimal, nitka1989approximate}.
+More recent applications of the maximum principle for solving periodic OC problems can be found in \cite{Wang2003429,Bayen2015750,Yan2016847,rouot2017optimal,bettiol2019sub,korolev2020solution, bayen2020optimal,ali2021maximizing}.
+Other methods include a describing function approach \cite{Bertele1972kz}, Fourier series expansions \cite{Evans1979622,epperlein2020frequency,moretti2021quadratic}, Hermite collocation \cite{Dickmanns1984137}, asymptotic expansions \cite{Dmitriev1987219,Chuang1988678,Evans1987343,Kurina200823}, shooting methods \cite{Sachs1993572,Maurer1998185,vanNoorden20034115,Houska20062693, sager2008fast}, finite-difference schemes \cite{Maurer1998185,Williams20062144,zhang2022optimal}, Fourier pseudospectral (PS) method \cite{Elnagar2004707}, Hermite-Simpson, Hermite-Legendre-Gauss-Lobatto, Chebyshev-Legendre, and Jacobi-PS methods \cite{Williams20062144}, value iteration method \cite{azzato2008applying}, Markov chain and symplectic methods \cite{Wang2009160}, multiharmonic finite element (FEM) approximations \cite{Langer20161267,Wolfmayr20201050, liang2021robust}, preconditioning techniques \cite{axelsson2019note}, adaptive dynamic programming \cite{pang2020adaptive}, modified Q-Learning method \cite{dao2021q}, etc. For periodic problems with smooth solutions, however, the series expansion and function classes that have proven to be the most successful by far are Fourier series expansions and Fourier interpolant functions for many reasons including, but not limited to: (i) both classes converge exponentially fast with increasing expansion terms faster than any polynomial rates \cite{gottlieb1977numerical,Fornberg1978373,Adams1986Slab, Fornberg1996practical,Canuto1988}, (ii) the periodicity conditions are satisfied automatically when the solution is represented by any of the two classes without additional constraints, (iii) the coefficients of differentiated/integrated Fourier expansions/spectral interpolants are easily obtained \cite{Fornberg1996practical}, (iv) the conversion between Fourier coefficients and the function values at the collocation/interpolation nodes is very fast through the FFT algorithm, (v) Fourier basis functions can represent a wider range of frequencies than Chebyshev and Legendre basis functions often used in common direct PS methods for solving OC problems, which means that they can capture more detail in the solution, leading to greater accuracy, (vi) Legendre basis functions are only defined on a finite interval, which makes them less appealing for problems with periodic boundary conditions, as they can introduce discontinuities at the boundaries, (vii) for large expansion terms, the derivative of Fourier interpolants can be efficiently computed using the FFT in just $O(N \log_2 N)$ operations, where $N$ is the number of terms of Fourier approximation \cite{kopriva2009}, (viii) the Fourier differentiation matrix for the first derivative is skew-symmetric, which ensures stability of discretization for evolutionary, linear PDEs with time-varying coefficients \cite{Hairer2016751}, (ix) although the Fourier integration matrix (FIM) is a dense matrix, its first row is a zero row and the remaining rows form ``a row-wise element-twins matrix'' in the sense that each element in each row has exactly one twin element in the same row allowing for faster computations \cite{elgindy2019high}, and (x) the FIM constructed using equi-spaced nodes on any finite interval of length $T$ can be normalized and generated efficiently using a $T$-invariant constant ``basic/principle/generating/natural'' FIM, which can be constructed and stored offline and invoked later when running the solver codes \cite{elgindy2023optimal}.
 These reasons and more furnish little incentives to seek alternative bases than Fourier basis functions for periodic OC problems.